Feeding your horse for perfect condition

 Supplements to aid digestion

 Dengie Digestive Health Plus can be fed all year round at a maintenance level for increased feed utilisation and to maintain digestive health.
 Alternatively, it can be fed for 7 to 10 days at a concentrated level during times of high stress, such as with competition and travel, or during and after dietary changes.
 Research shows that Dengie Digestive Health Plus increases fibre digestion above the effect of yeast alone and is ideal for poor doers or those needing to gain weight.

 Top 'feeding for condition' tips

 - Feed your horse little and often: choose high-fibre, non-heating feeds.

 - Ensure hay or haylage is of good quality – sweet-smelling, free from dust/mould spores.

 - Try to allow your horse ad-lib access to a forage source such as. hay or haylage, especially when stabled.

 - Feed your horse a yeast culture to encourage efficient fibre digestion in the hind gut.

 - Make sure vitamin and mineral requirements are being met.
-If necessary, top up with a broad-spectrum supplement such as Dengie Vits & Mins or a balancer such as Dengie Alfa-A or Hi-Fi Balancer.
+If necessary, top up with a broad-spectrum supplement such as Dengie Vits & Mins supplement or Dengie Balancer.